chizzy-opara/gomycode-dsa/README.md

 ## How to write algorithms

 Technically, algorithms are written in programming languages.
-However, for the sake of simplifying a solution without needing to worry about the nuances or complexity of code, algorithms are also written as pseudocodes or flowcharts.
+However, for the sake of simplifying a solution without needing to worry about the nuances or complexity of code, algorithms may be represented as pseudocodes or flowcharts.

 ### Pseudocode